USS Yorktown Story, CV-5, CV-10 Aircraft Carriers and the Battle of Midway.

 The aircraft carrier played a crucial role in America's naval offensive in the Pacific Theater of World War II.
 Through rare archival footage and 3D computer graphics, this program examines how these massive ships supported the Pacific fleet in the air, showing you pre-war carriers and carriers built during the war; their function in the Battles of the Coral Sea, Midway and Okinawa; the USS Yorktown; Kamikaze attacks; and more.
 B&W, 55 minutes.

-The Great Battles of World War II: Pearl Harbor/The Battle of Midway
+Battles of World War 2: Pearl Harbor and the Battle of Midway

 DVD Movie.